 Integral Philosophy tries to integrate the unnamable and the namable (Sattler 2010, Chapters 7 and 8).

 According to mechanism, living systems consist of material components that interact mechanistically as it is the case in machines.
 This worldview still dominates mainstream biology and morphology.
-Essentialism no longer dominates explicitly; but although in mechanism the emphasis is on particulars, categories are used, including those of essentialist morphologists.
+Essentialism no longer dominates explicitly; but although in mechanism the emphasis is on particulars, categories are used, and these categories may be the same as those of essentialist morphologists.
 Thus, the categories root, stem, and leaf are used that Troll and his essentialist predecessors espoused as essences.
 Hence, one could say that to some extent mechanistic materialistic morphology represents a hidden essentialism.
 However, as I pointed out, categories can also be used in a non-essentialist way.
 But even then the implied logic is often Aristotelian either/or logic, which leads to the same kind of questions that essentialists would ask: Is it this or that?
 For example: Is this structure a leaf or a stem?
 Thus we come to the surprising conclusion that although essentialism and mechanism are very different worldviews, in as much as they use mutually exclusive categories they give us a fragmented view of plant form.
 And not only may the categories of mechanism resemble those of essentialism or even be identical with them, according to Schilperoord (2007), the categorical framework of essentialists like that of Troll has a fundamentally atomistic character.
 Furthermore, essentialism and mechanism share a reductionist methodology: they both reduce the diversity of plant form to mutually exclusive categories.
 Or, in other words, the diversity of plant form is accommodated in or derived from basic categories.
 In contrast, the worldviews of contextualism and holism can overcome this fragmentation at least to some extent.
 Contextualism and holism have various versions.
 Some may be compatible with materialism; others go beyond it (see below).

 Evo-devo, although materialistic, has the potential to overcome fragmentation to some extent.
 It still tends toward reductionism and a structure-process duality (see below).
 Inclusion of the environment would expand evo-devo to eco-evo-devo (Tauber 2010).
 The continuum of energy fields in and around plants also would have to be included eventually (see below).

-To a great extent we find a mechanistic materialist worldview in functional morphology, and in the relation of morphology to other disciplines such as genetics, physiology, ecology, and technology (see Claßen-Bockhoff 2001a).
+To a great extent we find a mechanistic worldview in functional morphology, and in the relation of morphology to other disciplines such as genetics, physiology, ecology, and technology (see Claßen-Bockhoff 2001a).
 However, any branch of morphology may be more or less informed by different philosophical backgrounds.
 For example, developmental morphology may be tainted by essentialism or pursued mechanistically or even contextually and holistically.
 The same can be said for evolutionary morphology and other branches of morphology.

 The Fuzzy Worldview (The Continuum View)